Skip to content

 Automatically convert from JSON lists to R data types using the schema.
 For example, this will turn arrays of objects into data frames and arrays of strings into a character vector.

-Method extract_data_parallel()
+Method chat_structured_async()

 Extract structured data, asynchronously.
 Returns a promise that resolves to an object matching the type specification.